adsrmk/vitepress-latest/docs/en/guide/SSL.md

 ```
 Failed to issue a Let's Encrypt certificate for example.site.com: LetsEncrypt challenge failed for example.site.com: Some(ServerError { type: Some("urn:ietf:params:acme:error:unauthorized"), title: None, status: Some(403), detail: Some("2a01:4f2:1c1e:51c7::1: Invalid response from http://example.site.com/.well-known/acme-challenge/ybh4LsRVboU-qkGSJE3s3ElIYu1_5kFT78c9cL3LKuY: 404") })
 ```
-This error commonly occurs shortly after adding a domain to the panel and updating nameservers or DNS records.
+Happens (mostly) short after adding a domain to the panel and updating nameservers or DNS records.
 In most cases, the issue is related to DNS propagation and will resolve automatically within approximately one hour.

 If the problem persists after this period: